|Photo Credit: Fifty Shades Darker / Universal Pictures|

-That's totally romantic....o_O50 Shades of Grey leaves this "whirlwind romance" with Ana literally closing the door on Christian to escape this cray-cray relationship.
-Taking off like Wile E. Coyote and abandoning his issues into the dust would've made for a great singular movie, but like all warped fairytales the girl stays in love with the psycho "prince charming"...for I don't know what reasons.
+50 Shades of Grey leaves this "whirlwind romance" with Ana literally closing the door on Christian to escape the beginning of their cray-cray relationship.
+Taking off like Wile E. Coyote and abandoning his issues into the dust would've made for a great singular movie, but like all warped fairytales where the girl stays in love with psycho "prince charming" for reasons, she stays and wants to fix Christian in the hopes that he will learn to love her in return.
 That said 50 Shades Darker should really be called 50 Shady Sociopaths:

 - Ana because she thinks she can change a guy who has issues